Hip pain

 How is hip pain diagnosed?

-A doctor or physiotherapist can work out what is causing the pain in your hip.
-They might talk to you and examine you, checking how you stand, how you walk and what movements cause pain.
-They may suggest blood tests or X-rays.
+They will check how you stand, how you walk and what movements cause pain.
+They may suggest blood tests, or imaging such as:

 How is hip pain treated?

-- anti-inflammatory, pain-killing medicines or creams
+- anti-inflammatory, pain relief medicines or creams

 - antibiotics